-Rachel Robertson, Ph.D., is an assistant professor of special education in the Department of Instruction and Learning.
-She received her Ph.D. in Special Education from Peabody College of Vanderbilt University.
-Her interests include identifying and reducing obstacles to the implementation of positive behavior supports for children with difficult behavior, particularly students with disabilities.
-She has 6 years of experience working as a PI or coordinator on research projects focused on behavior interventions for students with or at risk for special needs.
-Recent research projects include a statewide survey of teacher obstacles to implementation of behavior intervention plans for students with disabilities and an intervention study testing the effectiveness and acceptability of behavior interventions for children with autism in African American families.
-She currently teaches graduate courses in applied behavior analysis, autism, and research design.
-Prior to entering academia, Rachel was a school- and home-based behavior consultant and worked with a variety of students, including students in preschool through high school with autism, learning disabilities, developmental disabilities, and emotional disorders, as well as non-disabled students with difficult behavior.
+Rachel Robertson, Ph.D., is an assistant professor of special education in the Department of Teaching, Learning, and Leading.
+Her interests include identifying and reducing barriers to teacher and caregiver implementation of proactive behavior strategies for children with challenging behavior, particularly students with disabilities.
+She recently published a statewide survey of teacher barriers to implementation of behavior intervention plans and is currently developing and testing a collaborative professional development program to increase teacher use of proactive and evidence-based behavior management.
+Prior to entering academia, Rachel was a school- and home-based behavior consultant and worked with a variety of students, including students in preschool through high school with autism spectrum disorder, learning disabilities, developmental disabilities, emotional disorders, and students at-risk for disabilites with challenging behavior.

 Robertson, R. Do Teachers' Implicit Theories of Personality Affect the Quality of Behavior Support They Provide to Students?
 University of Pittsburgh Central Research Development Fund ($14,670).
 Principal Investigator.